ShuaiZhang-kul/System-Software/README.md

 And a normal pipe is used to inform child process if the parent process is still running to terminating itself.
 For the dplist.c it generate a data structure to store the data for different sensors at different time.
 Each node store the data from one sensor at a specific time.
 To Avoid the chao access to the sbuffer from three main thread, Pthread_lock is used for managing the usage of CPU.
-In summary, this software has part of the function of operating system like memory management, I/O management, CPU management, TCP-management and thread&process management.
+In summary, this software has parts of the function of operating system like memory management, I/O management, CPU management, TCP-management and thread&process management.